 Housing costs in La Mirada are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-La Mirada is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, La Mirada is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, La Mirada is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in La Mirada who work in office and administrative support (16.34%), management occupations (11.08%), and sales jobs (10.52%).
+There are especially a lot of people living in La Mirada who work in office and administrative support (16.31%), sales jobs (10.93%), and management occupations (10.74%).

 La Mirada is an extremely ethnically-diverse city.
 The people who call La Mirada home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in La Mirada, accounting for 40.82% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of La Mirada residents report their race to be White, followed by Asian.
-La Mirada also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 40.45% of the city’s residents.
 Important ancestries of people in La Mirada include Irish, English, Italian, and French .

 The most common language spoken in La Mirada is English.
 Other important languages spoken here include Spanish and Korean.